 The key to success for any business is developing an effective communication channel in order to stay in touch with its clients.
 To excel, a business needs to stay one step ahead and keep track of all its interactions with each and every customer.
-You need a tool that manages, organizes and streamlines the entire process and this is where Customer Relationship Management software come into play.
+You need a tool that manages, organizes and streamlines the entire process and this is where a Customer Relationship Management software comes into play.
 But there are dozens of CRM software out there in the market so which one should you buy?
 Do not worry because for your convenience, we have listed ten CRM features that you should look out for before buying a CRM.

 So let’s begin;

 Any business, no matter whether it is big or small, uses various kinds of documents like PDFs, invoices, guides, presentations etc. Changes need to be made to keep these documents up-to-date.
 For all this, you need a library where you can organize all business related files and share it with the relevant people in your organization.

 Having a dedicated document library keeps files organized for quick reference, avoids various versions of the same document from being posted, saves storage space and allows files to be shared easily.

 Customer data can contain confidential information and trade insights and hence not every person within an organization should be granted access to such data.

 A role contains privileges that define a set of actions that can be performed within the organization.
 For example, the salesperson role is assigned a set of privileges that are relevant to the performance of the tasks defined for that role.